helidon-io/helidon/docs/se/webclient.md

 - `put()`
 - `method(Method method)`

 Check out [HttpClient][httpclient] API to learn more about request methods.
-These methods will create a new instance of [HttpClientRequest][httpclientrequest] which can then be configured to add optional settings that will customize the behavior of the request.
+These methods will create a new instance of [HttpClientRequest][httpclientreques] which can then be configured to add optional settings that will customize the behavior of the request.

 ### Customizing the Request